flaviovdf/flaviovdf.github.io/homepage.rst

 About
 =====

 Hello and welcome to my home page.
-I am currently a PhD student at the `Graduate Program in Computer Science <http://dcc.ufmg.br>`_ from the `Federal University of Minas Gerais <http://ufmg.br>`_.
-My advisor is Prof.
+I have recently finished my PhD at the `Graduate Program in Computer Science <http://dcc.ufmg.br>`_ from the `Federal University of Minas Gerais <http://ufmg.br>`_.
+My advisor was Prof.
 Jussara Marques de Almeida.

 My research interests are:

-    * Social media
+    * Data mining
     * Online user behavior
-    * Data mining
+    * Social media
     * Information retrieval

 In the past I have worked with: